cpraveen/cfdlab/petsc/euler/README.md

 ## TS version

 This makes use of time stepping schemes in Petsc.
 To solve du/dt = R(t,u) you must implement R inside the function RHSFunction.
+Specify either dt or cfl.
+If both are given, then cfl will be used to compute time step.
+The following will use 4-stage, 3-order SSPRK scheme.

 ```
 make ts